polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 This step adds a simple storage item, `Something`, which stores a single `u32` value in the pallet's runtime storage

-To define storage, replace the `#[pallet::storage]` line with the following code block:
+To define storage, replace the [`#[pallet::storage]`](https://paritytech.github.io/polkadot-sdk/master/frame_support/pallet_macros/attr.storage.html){target=\_blank} line with the following code block:

 ```rust
 #[pallet::storage]
 pub type Something<T> = StorageValue<_, u32>;
 ```

-## Pallet Calls
+## Pallet Dispatchable Extrinsics

 Dispatchable functions enable users to interact with the pallet and trigger state changes.
 These functions are represented as "extrinsics," which are similar to transactions.
-They must return a `DispatchResult` and be annotated with both a weight and a call index.
+They must return a [`DispatchResult`](https://paritytech.github.io/polkadot-sdk/master/frame_support/dispatch/type.DispatchResult.html){target=\_blank} and be annotated with both a weight and a call index.

 The `#[pallet::call_index]` macro is used to explicitly define an index for calls in the `Call` enum.
 This is useful for maintaining backward compatibility in the event of new dispatchables being introduced, as changing the order of dispatchables would otherwise alter their index.